Little Cottage Kitchen Dreams

 I’ve always had a difficult time making decisions if I’ve got too many choices.
 A lot of times, if I find a piece of clothing I like and it comes in more than one color, I’ll buy 2-3 of the same thing.
 I am not even kidding!

 Adding a wood wall & open shelving are the changes I’ll be making to the kitchen first.
 I plan to change out the hardware too, but I’ll wait on that because there are other things I’d like to do that tie into that.
 Like changing out the faucet & sink.
+I’ve been pining over the polaris kitchen sinks for a while now; I’ve definitely got my eye on one of them.
 Since the finish is in the silver family and I’d love to go with a warm, un-lacquered brass I’ll try to do those together.

 Please try to ignore that fat & sassy marble.

 I do.
 Because that aint’ never gonna happen!!
 Though the biggest dream budget-wise I have for the little cottage is a new kitchen counter.
 I’ll have to work a little harder at that one.
 I’m hoping to be pleasantly surprised at replacement cost, since it’s so little counter space to replace!
 Crossing my fingers (and toes) on that one.
 Though there are some gorgeous faux marble alternatives out there.